hms-dbmi/pic-sure-all-in-one/README.md

 To add a user:
 1. Click **Admin**.
 2. Click **Add User**.
 A window appears.
-3. **Adding User For** - If not Google, select the user's email service.
+3. **Adding User For** - If not Google, select the user's authentication service.
 4. **Email (required)** - Enter the new user's email address.
 5. **Roles** - Select one or more roles for the user.
 6. Click **Save user**.